-For information about all configuration options for the Capture Point application and configuration options for Interaction Server that are related to the capture point functionality, refer to the Configuration options warehouse.
+For information about all configuration options for the Capture Point application and configuration options for Interaction Server that are related to the Capture Point functionality, refer to the eServices 8.1 Reference Manual.

 - Add a connection to Interaction Server.
 Multiple Capture Point Application objects can connect to the same Interaction Server. - Save the Application object.